 What is a growth mindset?
 Why do some athletes take on challenges while others stay in their comfort zone?
 Why do some seem to jump back from failures so well, while others are debilitated by setbacks?
+And, what are the keys to develop a growth mindset?

 Why do we sometimes choose to pad our schedules with easy wins and avoid the challenging and evenly matched opponent?
 Or, hide from presenting at annual meetings or convention?